 Moreover, as I have pointed out, and others too, while it is wrong for non-Muslims to say what “real” Islam is, to say that I.S. jihadists are not Muslims is actually to make the problem worse.
 If any one idea motivates the Zarqawi’ites to savagery above and beyond even al-Qaeda it is their widespread use of takfir (excommunication), which means they justify not only the murder of religious minorities and Westerners but people otherwise universally-considered Muslims.
 At present, this overuse of takfir is considered illegitimate even by most Salafi-jihadists.
 But the only way to deny I.S. their claim to Islam would be to legitimise this tactic of declaring people apostates and heretics; this will not redound to the credit of the liberals and moderates among Muslims.

-The question often posed in the religion debate is how you stop people doing bad things without god; this has always seemed to me exactly the wrong way round.
-A better question is: Once someone gives themselves god’s permission, what won’t they do?
+The question often posed in the religion debate is how you stop people doing bad things without god.
+This might just as easily be considered the other way around: Once someone gives themselves god’s permission, what won’t they do?